MicrosoftEduIndustry/STS/Document/School Survey Deployment Guide.md

     ![](media/STSEnviroment05.png)

-8. In the Environment list, go to settings page for the environment that you want the Power App deployed to.
+8. In the Environment list, go to **Settings** page for the environment that you want the Power App deployed to.

     ![](media/STSEnviroment06.png)